 Only 12 minutes a way from the more popular wine town of Los Olivos, you will find Los Alamos, a funky Old West heritage town founded in 1876.
 This tiny Californian town has an intriguing wine and culinary scene that won't stay under the radar for long.

-Down the six block main strip you will find a unique identity at each location.
+Down the six block main strip you will find a unique identity at each establishment.
 There is an artsy vibe to the laidback town and you can feel the creative expression in each spot you visit.
-Owners are passionate about their business and have put a lot of time into the details.
+Owners are passionate about their businesses and have put a lot of time into the details.

 There are so many fun things to do in Los Alamos CA, from visiting wine tasting rooms to staying at a wonderfully restored iconic midcentury motel.
 Los Alamos is a magical place worth visiting even if it's just one night.

 Outline: What to do in Los Alamos, California

 Disclosure: Some of the links below are affiliate links, meaning at no additional cost to you, we will earn a commission if you click through and make a purchase.
 We only recommend products or services we have used or that we believe will add value to our readers.
 Thank you for supporting us!